 As with any proposal there is a need to balance all aspects of the scheme to reach a decision as to whether overall a development is acceptable.
 The Authority requested additional details, including those relating to justification for certain elements of the work.
 While some additional details were submitted it would have been preferable for more to have been put forward by the applicant.
 There is a proposal before the Authority and we must make a determination on the basis of the information provided.
 There are few such examples within the County where the proposals affect a building with such cultural and historical important building as with the Guildhall, Carmarthen.
 There will inevitably be impacts on a building of this nature and scale where such a specific use comes to an end and a new chapter in the buildings history is required.
 The impacts of these changes is weighed in the balance with the benefits of securing a long term viable use for a building of this importance at local and national level such as with the Guildhall.
-Overall it is considered that the proposed development is acceptable and the recommendation is one of approval
+Overall it is considered that the proposed development is acceptable and the recommendation is one of approval.

+As the building is Grade I listed any recommendation of approval must be sent to Cadw for them to determine the application.
 The recommendation is one of approval for the following reasons and subject to the following conditions.